LIVESTREAMING: Happy Sports with Ohene Brenya Bampoe

 Source: www.ghanaweb.com

-Happy Sports brings on all the major and minor highlights in the world with a lens on Ghana’s sports industry and personalities.
+Happy Sports brings on all the major and minor highlights globally with a lens on Ghana’s sports industry and personalities.

-Today’s edition focuses on Ghana’s quest to find a new coach for the Black Stars after the dismissal of Milovan Rajevac.
+Today’s edition focuses on the aftermath of the AFCON 2021, the alleged appearance fee for Black Stars, as well as other matters.

-Brenya Bampoe will also interview several personalities to find out how the Ghana Football Association are working around the clock to find a good coach.
+Brenya Bampoe will also interview several personalities to find out how the Ghana Football Association works around the clock to find a good coach.

 Viewers and listeners can directly interact with the show via phone calls, social media and sometimes studio appearances.